steveng9/SyntheticData_MIA/README.txt

 So to this end, we copy these three repositories into this code base, and they are in separate folders at the root directory of this zip file.

-Lastly, godspeed to you.
 It is regretful that we cannot be at your side to aid you in running this code as issues arise.
 But the utmost care was taken in keeping things neat, modularized, readable, and reproducible.
 However, this code base was developed by a team of few.
 And surely, habitual behavior eventually became required to execute this code to its fullest potential.
 Thank you for reading.